vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.2.2 =
+* Fix: Fixed enqueuing the admin JavaScript on WP < 5.0.0.
+* Enhancement: Return an error on screen if the checking all statuses fail.

 = 1.2.1 =
 * Fix: Fixed compatibility with WP < 5.0.0.
 No longer using the `wp_set_script_translations` function it's a WP 5+ function only.